 Griddle Frozen Fries FAQ

 All of the major brands of frozen fries are okay to use for this method.
 I’m a sucker for Ore Ida Crispers, but last time I looked I couldn’t find them.
 Womp womp.
-I like crinkle cut over other types but you could definitely make even steak fries with this method.
+I like crinkle cut over other types but you could make even steak fries with this method.

 Wondering how to temp the surface of your griddle?
 Check out this awesome IR gun/Thermometer from Thermoworks!